YuliaMelnyk/api-store/README.md

 Of course, in a real project there would be a different structure and there would be more logic and different implementations.

-P.S.
-I have commented PriceRepositoryTest because it up the context and try to insert the second time the same data in database.
-I have tried to put @Profile("test") but didnt work.
-Maybe you can tell me the solution.
-Thanks.